What to Do with Green Tomatoes in the Fall

 When frozen, transfer the tomato slices to freezer bags, label and date the bags and return to the freezer.
 Use your favorite fried green tomato recipe to enjoy this treat any time of year.

+A green tomato on the vine in the garden.
 13 ways to use green tomatoes.

 Is it worth the trouble of ripening and using green tomatoes?